 The WHO and public health advocates recommend improving access to healthy, unprocessed foods.
-This can be done by subsidising healthy foods,174 providing school breakfast/lunch programs, or other assistance to improve access to healthy foods in remote or disadvantaged areas.175 The most effective policies to increase consumption of healthy alternatives are fruit and vegetable subsidies, and subsidised health foods at schools.176 However, while subsidising healthy foods can increase consumption of targeted foods, thereby improving diet, subsidies can also increase overall energy intake.177 There is strong public support for using the revenue from an SSB tax to reduce the price of healthy foods.178 young children.
-For example, the Sobko et al. (2011) study which took place in Sweden.
+This can be done by subsidising healthy foods, 174 providing school breakfast/lunch programs, or other assistance to improve access to healthy foods in remote or disadvantaged areas.
+175 The most effective policies to increase consumption of healthy alternatives are fruit and vegetable subsidies, and subsidised health foods at schools.
+176 However, while subsidising healthy foods can increase consumption of targeted foods, thereby improving diet, subsidies can also increase overall energy intake.
+177 There is strong public support for using the revenue from an SSB tax to reduce the price of healthy foods.
+178

-School nutrition education programmes and other consumer education programmes are also effective in improving knowledge about healthy
+School nutrition education programmes and other consumer education programmes are also effective in improving knowledge about healthy eating.
+179 Many of these interventions could be introduced through existing Primary Health Networks.